-Dedicated and client-focused freelance audio engineer with 9+ years customer service experience driven to capture and deliver outstanding recordings.
+Dedicated and client-focused freelance audio engineer with 5+ years audio/visual experience driven to capture and deliver outstanding recordings.

 Mix and Production specialist with a focus on experimental sounds and foley recordings.
 I am able to take your song from an idea in your head through the recording, mixing, and production process as well as offering basic mastering services.
+I dabble in audio synthesis, sound sculpting, live and recorded visual fx, music videos, and have an exceptional hand in more rote tasks such as dialogue editing, audio restoration, and event production.
 Having worked on a feature-length film as well as a couple short films, I am able to create music, foley, and sound effects for a variety of audio visual work.
 I work mostly with Hip Hop, Indie Rock, and Ambient artists and personally explore many different subgenres of electronic music, while also retaining a completely open mind and taste in all genres of music.
 Whatever your needs, I can take care of it or I personally know someone who does.

 ReviewsEndorse Tony Sarić

 Q: What other musicians or music production professionals inspire you?